Acupuncture for Infertility

 Acupuncture has been known to control pain through stimulating the release of beta-endorphin.
-In addition, beta-endorphin works to influence the source of women’s ovulatory and fertility hormones (the hypothalamic-pituitary-ovarian axis) and control hormones that regulate a women’s ovulation and fertility that includes gonadotropin releasing hormone (GnRH), follicle stimulating hormone (F.S.H.), luteinizing hormone (L.H.) and human chorionic gonadotropin (hCG)
+In addition, beta-endorphin can work to influence the source of women’s ovulatory and fertility hormones (the hypothalamic-pituitary-ovarian axis) and control hormones that regulate a women’s ovulation and fertility releasing hormone (GnRH), follicle stimulating hormone (F.S.H.), luteinizing hormone (L.H.)

 Acupuncture for egg quality

-Acupuncture normalizes the dysfunction of the Hypothalamus – Pituitary – Ovarian Axis.
+Acupuncture can normalise the dysfunction of the Hypothalamus – Pituitary – Ovarian Axis.
 This improves ovarian function creating more follicles, and better egg production.

 Acupuncture Improves Fertility in Men